-Up to 18 fully-funded four-year PhD studentships are available each year for graduates in physics, chemistry, food science, engineering, (applied) mathematics and related subjects.
-We are no longer accepting applications for the 2017 cohort of students.
-However, the process will open once again in October 2017 for applications to the 2018 cohort.
+Up to 16 fully-funded four-year PhD studentships are available each year for graduates in physics, chemistry, food science, engineering, (applied) mathematics and related subjects.
+We are now accepting applications for the 2017 / 18 cohort of students.
+The first deadline for applications is Monday 27th November.
+Please ensure that all application documents are submitted by this date.

 The EPSRC funded Centre for Doctoral Training in Soft Matter and Functional Interfaces (SOFI CDT) provides industrially-integrated, postgraduate training in research, enterprise and innovation for future leaders in soft matter science and technology.
 SOFI CDT combines expertise from Durham, Leeds and Edinburgh universities, industry and central facilities.
 It brings together 50 academics from departments of Physics, Chemistry, Food Science, Biology, Engineering, Computing, (Applied) Mathematics and Durham University Business School.